StellarStoic/NOTAMtoday/README.md

 ### Setup & Usage:
 1. Ensure all required Python libraries are installed. to do this use `pip install -r requirements.txt`

+2. Make sure you have Chromium drivers installed first (If running on RPi, you might facing issues with GDAL, Fiona, Geopandas but it's doable.
+A rough how-to txt files are in randomFiles folder)

-2. Store secrets and configurations in the `ENV` file like this...
+3. Store secrets and configurations in the `ENV` file like this...
 `GROUP_CHAT_ID=-1105658887564`
 `API_KEY=6025761979:TrewER4ewSSwdE-R-2NtrEd4Z6Dd`

-3. Run `NOTAMtodaybot.py` to start the bot.
+4. Run `NOTAMtodaybot.py` to start the bot.

+_I'm running this on RPi3 and the mapSnap.py differs from the one I'm using on windows machine because of the Chromium drivers.
+I will include folder named "OS" which will works on win11_